yablokov-alex/SpeedShare/README.md

 JavaScript SpeedShare plugin
 ==========

 SpeedShare is a JavaScript plugin, which allows you to create nice and extremly fast widgets fro Facebook, Twitter, Google Plus (with ASP.NET MVC, PHP or just using external link).
-More information on SpeedShare
+More information on <a href="http://appleman.com.ua/speedshare">SpeedShare</a>